matthewlong29/PareAndFlourish_Site/_posts/2017-04-02-interview-tips-from-an-introvert.md

 </ol>

 <hr class="secondary">

+*This resource was added by the authors of Pare and Flourish, not by the author of this article.

 I hope you find these tricks and tips helpful!
 I’ve really enjoyed reflecting on what did and did not work for me.
 What about you?
 Do you have any go-to tricks to help ease the job interview jitters?
 Leave a note in the comments or tweet this blog at @PareandFlourish!